lowweihong/team14-CryptoMood/index.md

 3. **Fine-tuning Benefits:** The significant performance gap between the fine-tuned models and the baseline demonstrates the effectiveness of transfer learning for this task.

 In summary, **kk08/CryptoBERT** outperformed the other models, possibly due to the cleaner nature of its original training dataset, which was labeled directly by the authors.
 In cases where no label was assigned, the default sentiment was set to neutral.
-In contrast, the stephan/financial_tweets_crypto dataset used in our study contained noisier labels, as it was not annotated by the original authors, potentially leading to inconsistencies in sentiment classification..
+In contrast, the stephan/financial_tweets_crypto dataset used in our study contained noisier labels, as it was not annotated by the original authors, potentially leading to inconsistencies in sentiment classification.

 <!-- Suggestion: Add confusion matrix visualization to show classification patterns -->